-PMS is a condition that affects a woman’s physical and emotional wellbeing during some days of the menstrual cycle.
+PMS or Premenstrual Syndrome is a condition that affects a woman’s physical and emotional wellbeing during some days of the menstrual cycle.
 It affects 90% of menstruating women.
 Mood swings and anxiety are very common in this stage.
 Serotonin level also affects your mood.
 It mainly affects women whose moods are sensitive to changing hormone levels.

 Causes for PMS

 Many believe it occurs due to the change in hormone levels when the menstrual cycle begins.
 The hormones include estrogen, progesterone.
 Our lifestyle can also be a significant role in this.
 Some medications too can increase the effects of PMS.

 The menstrual cycle is usually 28 days and the symptoms can start from the 14th day of the menstrual cycle (after ovulation) and last up to the last 7 days.
 The symptoms may be mild to moderate for most.
 For some the PMS symptoms are severe and it can be premenstrual dysphoric disorder (PMDD).
 After pregnancy, the symptoms of PMS can vary.